CJKR-FM: Changing owners and studios

-Flip to Classic Rock
+Big FM

 At Noon on January 29, 2015, after playing "Fade to Black" by Metallica, CJKR began stunting with liners promoting that Winnipeg would be getting "bigger" the following day at 8 a.m., interspersed between 5-second clips of songs with the word "big" in them.
 At that time, CJKR flipped to a classic rock format as 97.5 Big FM, putting it in direct competition with long-time classic rock station CITI-FM (although that station still plays current rock songs describing itself as mainstream rock).
 The first song on "Big" was "Big Time" by Peter Gabriel.
 The new format was being described as a "homage to Winnipeg's rock heritage", with a playlist that is "familiar, and less predictable and has rock credibility".
 In November 2015, veteran broadcaster Shadoe Davis was hired for "The Shadoe Davis Show" from 6-10am weekdays.
 In March, he was joined by another veteran Winnipeg broadcaster, Joe Aiello.
 "Shadoe & Joe" can now be heard together with traffic reports from Randy Parker and news with Kathy Kennedy.

-Return to Active rock
+Return to Power 97

-On August 12, 2016, at Noon, after playing "Free Bird" by Lynyrd Skynyrd, CJKR rebranded back to Power 97, and returned to its active rock format.
-The first song on the newly relaunched "Power" was "Give It Away" by Red Hot Chili Peppers.
+On August 12, 2016, CJKR rebranded back to Power 97, and returned to its active rock format.
+The first song played on the newly relaunched "Power 97" was Give It Away by Red Hot Chili Peppers.

 On October 5, 2020, it was announced that CJKR will serve as FM co-flagship of the Winnipeg Jets under a seven-year deal with Corus, with games airing in simulcast with sister AM station CJOB.
+During game broadcasts, CJKR's rock format is heard on the station's online stream.

+On October 8, 2024, CJKR flipped to classic alternative, while retaining the Power 97 branding.